 All of these credit lines contained a change-of-control clause, according to which - in the event that the Ministry of the Economy ceased to control Poste Italiane, directly or indirectly, pursuant to and by effect of article 2359 of the Italian Civil Code, paragraph 1, nos.
-1 and 2, or pursuant to and by effect of article 93 of the TUF (although the reference to article 93 of the TUF was not in the agreement with Banca Nazionale del Lavoro) - the following would occur: (i) Banca Nazionale del Lavoro would be able to seek compulsory early repayment; (ii) Intesa Sanpaolo would exercise its power of withdrawal; and (iii) UniCredit would exercise its power of withdrawal.
+1 and/or 2, or pursuant to and by effect of article 93 of the TUF - the following would occur: (i) Banca Nazionale del Lavoro, save for a different written agreement between the parties, will be able to cancel the amount available and possibly seek early repayment; (ii) Intesa Sanpaolo and Unicredit will be able to exercise their power of withdrawal.